sameersbn/docker-browser-box/README.md

   docker pull sameersbn/browser-box:latest
   ```

-  2. Run `install` to make sure host scripts are updated.
+  2. Run `install` to make sure the host scripts are updated.

   ```bash
   docker run -it --rm \